minprog/pyprog/modules/4 Problemen/venglish.md

 ## How to study

-1. Take the book, read it well and mark anything that's hard to immediately understand
-2. Do the exercises at the end of the chapter, using them to understand the text; it will take time
-3. Go to the tutorial at the beginning of the week to understand what is expected of you
-4. Set quite a bit time apart to work on the programming assignments
+1. Set quite a bit time apart to work on the programming assignments
-5. Always ask for help when you get stuck, even if you think your question is too easy for others
+2. Always ask for help when you get stuck, even if you think your question is too easy for others